daviddomkar/flutter_system_bars/README.md

 navigationBarMargin - default: true - specifies if margin is enabled for navigation bar

-portraitMargin - default: true - specifies if margin is enabled for status bar
+statusBarMargin - default: true - specifies if margin is enabled for status bar

 ## Disclaimer